Imanm02/CMinusCompiler/README.md

 The `Docs` folder contains docs of the CMinusCompiler project and also the `grammar.txt` file is in the `Phase 2` folder.

-For testing each phase of the project, we use the testcases in the `Tests` folder.
+For verification and quality assurance, the project employs a suite of test cases located in the `Tests` folder.
+These cases are designed to systematically evaluate each phase of the compiler's functionality, ensuring robustness and reliability.

 In the third phase of the project, an interpreter housed in the `Interpreter folder` is utilized.
 This interpreter is integral to the project as it enables the execution of the compiled code, allowing for the demonstration and testing of the compiler's output in a controlled environment.
 The presence of the interpreter underscores the project's commitment to delivering a comprehensive toolset for both compilation and execution.